yihe-61wu/yihe-61wu.github.io/source/_posts/online-shed.md

 —yes, trying to be posh it is.

 Apparently, being posh have a 'best before' date.
 In the case of clouds, or remote servers, or more specifically, writing/blogging and hosting/archiving one's blog on a remote server has sadly become a unsustainable business.
-It was probabily unprofitable since its booming two decades ago
+It was probabily unprofitable right from its beginning/booming more than two decades ago.
+I used to post regularly on Qzone, Sina blog, Renren, Lofter, and Jianshu.
+All of them were good enough until some of my articles were forced to be set as